 - Previous ectopic pregnancy.
-If you've had one ectopic pregnancy, you're more likely to have another.
+If you've had this type of pregnancy before, you're more likely to have another.

 - Smoking.
 Cigarette smoking just before you get pregnant can increase the risk of an ectopic pregnancy.
-And the more you smoke, the greater the risk.
+The more you smoke, the greater the risk.